induktio/thinker/Details.md

 Social AI feature will decide the social engineering models the AI factions will choose.
 It will attempt to take into account the various cumulative/non-linear effects of the society models and any bonuses provided by the secret projects.
 The AI is now capable of pop-booming if enough growth is attainable, and it will also try to avoid pacifist drones by switching out of SE models with too many police penalties.
 All the SE model effects are moddable because the AI is not hardcoded in any particular choices.
 This feature is also capable of managing all the custom factions.

-Tech balance will assign extra importance on some specific techs when selecting what to research: requirements for formers, crawlers, recycling tanks, children's creches, and the 3 technologies to allow the production of more than 2 resources per square.
-If these items don't have any requirements, or the techs are not available to research, the tech progression is unaffacted by this feature.
+Tech balance feature will prioritize certain important techs for the AIs when choosing what to research, such as the requirements for formers, crawlers, recycling tanks, children's creches, and the 3 technologies to allow the production of more than 2 resources per square.
+If these techs are not available for research, the tech progression is unaffacted by this feature.
 It will also not affect player faction research in any way.

+For testing purposes it is also possible to run old/new AIs side-by-side.
+For example `factions_enabled=3` makes only the factions in the first 3 slots to use Thinker AI if they are not player-controlled.
+By default `factions_enabled=7` setting enables Thinker AI for all computer factions.
+Regardless of which AI is enabled, all of them should receive the same production bonuses that are set in the config file.

 Diplomacy changes